Alaska Child and Family Integrated Behavioral Health Program

 Alaska Child and Family Integrated Behavioral Health Program - Anchorage, AK

-Alaska Child And Family Integrated Behavioral Health Program is an addiction and mental health treatment facility located at 4600 Abbott Road in the 99507 zip code in Anchorage, AK.
+Alaska Child And Family Integrated Behavioral Health Program is a substance and mental health treatment facility located at 4600 Abbott Road in the 99507 zip code in Anchorage, AK.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Alaska Child And Family Integrated Behavioral Health Program include cognitive behavioral therapy, rational emotive behavioral therapy and motivational incentives.
-Alaska Child And Family Integrated Behavioral Health Program provides residential rehab and long-term residential treatment.
-It also provides residential treatment for substance abuse and inpatient treatment for dual diagnosis.
+Some of the treatment approaches used by Alaska Child And Family Integrated Behavioral Health Program include anger management, trauma counseling and motivational incentives.
+Alaska Child And Family Integrated Behavioral Health Program provides long-term rehab and residential long term rehab.
+It also provides residential substance abuse treatment and inpatient dual diagnosis treatment.

 Address: 4600 Abbott Road, Anchorage, AK 99507